lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.0/data_access/batch_overview.md

 ```
 In the above example, the most recently created batch is assigned.

-### Setting repository and simulation of the batch
+## Setting Repository and Simulation of the Batch

 By default, search by name is looking not for the exact name, but for the occurence of the given words in batch name.
 So if there are two batches 'kinematics' and 'kinematics_1', attempt to set batch by 'kinematics' will result in warning that the batch is not set:
 ```python